Store Associate - 16 hours

 POSITION SUMMARY:Museum Store Associates are responsible for promoting sales, processing sales and orders, and providing customer service.
-Position is scheduled for between 15 hours per week.
-Preferred schedule is Wednesday and Saturday.
-One Weekend day is required but the weekdays scheduling is flexible with advanced notice.
-Possible temporary increase in hours during catalog season (September-January).
+Position is scheduled for up to 16 hours per week.
+Preferred schedule is Friday and Sunday.
+One Weekend day is required but the weekday scheduling is flexible with advanced notice.
+Possible temporary increase in hours during holiday catalog season (September-January).

 ESSENTIAL DUTIES AND RESPONSIBILITIES: